mrkkrp/markkarpov.com/tutorial/th.md

 constructors end with a “P”.
 This makes it easy to distinguish e.g. an expression variable `VarE` from a pattern variable `VarP`.

-Using the data types, slowly, through pain and suffering, we can indeed construct an expression:
+Using the data types, slowly but surely, we can indeed construct an
+expression:

 ```haskell
 myFunc :: Q Exp